Publicising Your Events

 - Event listings

-Contact the Public Relations Office if you would like to include your event in the events calendar on the University website.
+Contact the Community Engagement Team if you would like to include your event in the events calendar on the University website.
 The University Notice Board is another useful way of publicising an event internally.

 Pros: People that like University events look here to see what’s on